Work in Progress

 One thing I hear often is the word simple.
 "I'd like to something simple" says the client or "Let's do something simple" says the designer.
 Yes, fewer things can help bring more emphasis to an exceptional work of art.
 A plain cotton fabric can emphasize a form and be infinitely more suitable than a lavish silk.

-A justification for not putting forth the effort required to make something special
+A justification for not putting forth the effort required to make something unique

-The question then becomes: is simple your excuse?
+The question then becomes: is simple a shortcut?
 Or are you doing something bold, different, opinionated, and considered that happens to be simple?

 Images: Cy Twombly, John Fowler, John Saladino